 Pepperdine uses an energy-management system (EMS) to control most of the HVAC equipment, some lighting on campus, and to monitor our waste water flow station.
 Pepperdine can monitor and make adjustments to equipment by any computer on or off campus.
 The EMS gives Pepperdine the ability to monitor and make changes quickly and keep our students, faculty, and staff in as much comfort as possible while minimizing the amount of energy used.
 The EMS also provides troubleshooting capabilities so that most problems can be analyzed and corrected quickly.

-As members of the Clean Power Alliance, an initiative sponsored by the University's energy provider, Southern California Edison, 23.5 percent of our electricity comes from renewable resources.
-The renewable energies are derived from five sources, which include 42 percent wind, 39 percent geothermal, 15 percent solar, 2 percent biomass, and 2 percent small hydro.
+As members of the Clean Power Alliance, an initiative sponsored by the University's energy provider, Southern California Edison, the University sources 50 percent of all electricity used on campus comes from clean renewable resources, including wind, solar, geothermal and hydroelectric.
 The University's endowment is also invested in renewable energy funds.
 In 2015 Pepperdine installed the first on-campus photovoltaic solar array on the Eden Project rooftop.